luisabender/bioinformatics-bachelor-s-thesis/README.md

 Done MultiQC with Kallisto alignment results.

 Repeating the preprocessing step with the rest of the samples, altogether 50 samples.
-Build raw and tpm count matrix to load into R.
+Build raw and tpm count matrix to load into R. (build_count_matrix.py)

 6. **Differential gene expression analysis** with DESeq2

-Load the result files in R and make a count and metadata table.<br>
-Analyze the count table, make graphs and slides about the metadata too. <br>
-PCA with the tpm count matrix to detect potential outliers, check with fastqc result. <br>
-Variance stabilization transformation with raw count matrix. <br>
-DESeq2 with vst result. <br>

-Functional enrichment analysis with logfoldchange to identify genes which are most upregulated.<br>

-7. **Visualizations**
+DownstreamAnalysis.Rmd

+Following steps have been made in R: <br>
+Loaded count matrices SRA runtable (for metainfo) in R.<br>
+Dropped Samples with very low alignment rate (1.2%-1.6%). <br>
+Filtered low expressed genes, where the tpm is at least 0.5 for 51% of the genes. <br>
+Used variance stabilization transformation on the DESeqDataset and created a heatmap of sample-to-sample distances and PCA to search for potential outliers. <br>
+DESeq with Interaction term: design: ~treatment + days_post_treatment + treatment:days_post_treatment. <br>
+Explored the DESeq results and saved the interaction results for time effect in untreated vs treated and the significant genes in each dataset. <br>
+Created a venn diagram and upset to look for overlaps in significant genes from each day. <br>
+Loaded Mercator results for Gene level annotations and merged them with the DESeq results. <br>
+Counted significant genes in each functional category to visualize the counts for each timepoint.  <br>
+Created a table with the top 30 significant genes for each timepoint and their functional categories. <br>

+Next up: Pathway level enrichment